Finances: How to Get Out of Debt

 Stop borrowing money.
 There comes a point when no amount of money will fix your situation and borrowing more is only going to toss gas on your financial fire.
 Once you are in debt, it is difficult to get a loan to consolidate your debt because your income to debt ration makes you high risk with most banks.
 Consolidating credit cards never works unless you can get a better interest rate and you change the spending habits that got you in financial trouble.

 Do not borrow money from relatives.
 It is always interesting to me that people who spend so much time trying to convince others that they are doing well seem to have no problem asking family for money.
 If you have an all-terrain vehicle, a boat, a motorhome, an extra vehicle, or other adult toys, you should sell those before asking relatives for money.
 IT IS NOT ANYONE ELSE'S RESPONSIBILITY TO MAINTAIN YOUR LIFESTYLE.
 This is a lesson in being an adult.
 Be honest with your children.
 Tell them the truth, that you used to be able to afford the boat but, cannot afford it now so you are selling it.
-This teaches them that being financially responsible is more important that looking like you have money.
+This teaches them that being financially responsible is more important than looking like you have money.

 I have one more thing to tell you about borrowing money.
 This comes from 15 years a loan officer in a car title loan company.
 Do not, under any circumstances, take out a payday or car title loan.
 While both these loan types may seem like a good idea in an emergency, ultimately the odds of paying off the loan are not in your favor.
 The goal of these loan companies is to keep you in debt and paying.
 Deceptive practices such as only disclosing minimum payments keep people in debt.
 While people may think these companies want to take your vehicle, that is almost always a lose/lose situation.
 In nine out of ten repossessions the car doesn’t sell for what is owed on the loan.
-In some states if your vehicle sale doesn’t cover the loan, the lender can come after you for the difference.
+In some states, if your vehicle sale doesn’t cover the loan, the lender can come after you for the difference.
 I have known a few people over the years that used these lenders very short term.
 Most people end up digging a bigger hole for themselves.

 "I often say that paying off your debt is like dieting.